atomikkus/linear_regression/README.md

 # Linear Regression

 I have attempted to write the Linear Regression algorithm from scratch.
+This repository is basically my notes and jupyter notebook made public.
 The implementation includes the following key components:

 - **Linear Regression Class**: I have defined a class to encapsulate the Linear Regression algorithm.
 - **Gradient Descent**: The algorithm utilizes gradient descent to optimize the model parameters.